-The initial weeks of your admission to GH/CTC are an assessment period.
-During these weeks, members of our interprofessional team (i.e. PT, OT, etc.) will meet with you to assess your current level of function, set you up with appropriate equipment, and to develop a therapy schedule to help you progress towards your goals.
+The initial weeks of your admission to 3N - CTC is an assessment period.
+During these weeks, members of our inter-professional team (i.e. PT, OT, etc.) will meet with you to assess your current level of function, set you up with appropriate equipment, and to develop a therapy schedule to help you progress towards your goals.

-The Discharge Planner may meet with you and your partners in care during your stay to discuss your progress and discharge planning options.
+The Discharge Planner/Social Worker may meet with you and your partners in care during your stay to discuss your progress and discharge planning options.